lsirm12pl: An R package for latent space item response modeling: Acknowledgement

 \section{Acknowledgement}

-This study was partially supported by the Yonsei University Research Fund 2019-22-0210 and by Basic Science Research Program through the National Research Foundation of Korea (NRF 2020R1A2C1A01009881).
+We thank the Editor, Associate Editor, and reviewers for their constructive comments.
+We also thank Dr. Won Chang for constructive comments on our work.
+This study was partially supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF 2020R1A2C1A01009881, RS-2023-00217705, and RS-2024-00333701).
 Correspondence should be addressed to Ick Hoon Jin, Department of Applied Statistics, Department of Statistics and Data Science, Yonsei University, Seoul, Republic of Korea.
-Go and Park are co-first authors and are listed in an alphabetical order.
+Go, Kim, and Park are co-first authors and listed as an alphabetical order.